-If you’re looking for a vegan dip recipe or a vegetarian dip, I’ve got a really delicious one for you!
-This dip is easy to make (just like my vegan yogurt dip), it’s simple, it’s packed with savoury herbs, and it can be paired up with so many things, other than veggies.
+If you’re looking for a quick and easy vegan dip recipe or even a vegetarian dip, I’ve got a really delicious one for you!

 All you need to make it is a few simple ingredients.
 Most vegan vegetable dips contain a base made from cashews, vegan sour cream, or vegan mayonnaise, but this one contains none of those things.
 The base for this vegan dip is silken tofu.

 Ingredients You’ll Need